9 Inspiring Places to Visit for Black History Month

 African Meeting House

-Built in the early 1800s, this small place of worship in the neighborhood of Beacon Hill Boston, is one of the oldest historically Black churches in the country.
+Built in the early 1800s, this small place of worship in the Beacon Hill neighborhood in Boston is one of the oldest historically Black churches in the country.
 The location served as a church, school, and meeting house where members of Boston's Black community organized, particularly during the push for the abolition of slavery in the 19th century.

 Frederick Douglass National Historical Site